HirokazuNishi/bt3/README.md

 How to use
 -----

-1. Please clone this repository or download zip archive, and copy whole files excluding this file and .gitignore into your Magento source tree.
+1. Please clone this repository or download zip archive, and copy both app and skin directories into your Magento source tree.

-2. Configure design configuration of Magento.
-This theme name is "bt3/default".
+2. Please change design configuration of your Magento installation.
+The package name is "bt3", and theme name is "default".

 License